iip-ecosphere/platform/platform/configuration/configuration.maven/README.md

 * generateBroker: create a sample broker - executed only if `outputDirectory` is empty or IVML files in `modelDirectory`are newer than `outputDirectory`
 * generatePlatform: exclusively platform components - executed only if `outputDirectory` is empty or IVML files in `modelDirectory`are newer than `outputDirectory`

-A typical setup (an all-in-one-project implementation). happens in conjunction with the extended unpack resources plugin.
-As shown below, in the `prepare-sources` phase, the configuration meta model is obtained, then in `generate-sources` the applications are instantiated without dependencies.
+A typical setup (an all-in-one-project implementation), happens in conjunction with the extended unpack resources plugin.
+As shown below, in the `generate-sources` phase, the configuration meta model is obtained, then in `generate-sources` the applications are instantiated without dependencies.
+For this, it is important that the`dependency-plugin` is stated in the same profile before this plugin and its executions.
 Not shown is the remaining setup for service implementation, which would happen in the `compile` and `test` phases.
 Finally, in the `package` phase the full applications are generated and assembled.

   ```xml
   <properties>